 “For some years now I have annually joined a group of birder friends on a May trip to Northwest Ohio where we enjoy the spring bird migration.
 Here are a few of my photos from this year’s trip, all taken in the Magee Marsh Wildlife Area.
 I hope seeing the beauty of these birds will further inspire you to work to mitigate climate change.”

 See the National Audubon Society’s extensive research on the threat climate change poses to birds, “314 Species on the Brink of Extinction.”

 SWMG people were at the blistering hot April 29 Climate March in Washington, D.C.

 Of course, we were at the cold and rainy Kalamazoo march too.

 SWMG Executive Committee members Joe Ziolkowsi, left, and Charlie Stefanac, center, with Michigan Chapter Political Director Mike Berkowitz at Sierra Club Citizen Lobby Day in Lansing on March 29.

 Sierra Club folks were on hand at Michigan Public Service Commission’s first public hearing on the Palisades shutdown plan.
 Mark Muhich, far left, of Michigan Chapter’s Nuclear Free Michigan Committee; and SWMG representatives (left to right) Becky Mandrell, Karen Schuur, and Bruce Brown.
+Click here for a report on our appearance.
 Photo: Michelle Rison for Sierra Club SW Michigan Group

 Nancy Appel and several other representatives of Sierra Club Southwest Michigan Group were on hand at the Kalamazoo Stands with Standing Rock event in mid November at Kalamazoo College’s Arcus Center for Social Justice.